 Our clients' feedback is important to us - it helps inform us about how clients found the service and enables us to shape the service going forward.
 Below is some of the feedback about previous clients' experiences within the service:

 You can refer yourself or you can ask your GP or other professional organisation to refer you on your behalf.
-You may either call the number above, or download our referral form below.
-Once completed, e-mail the form as an attachment where our Administration Team will be able to process the referral.
+You may either call the number above, or complete our referral form below.
+Once completed, a member of the team will respond within 72 hours.

 The service offers both a funded and reduced cost paying service.
 The criteria to be eligible to access our funded service is below: